MapleTree-moe/dns/README.md

 As the configuration is written in YAML, comments should be primarily reserved for things that are not self evident.
 Additionally, please make use of `FIXME` and `TODO` to indicate where effort should be focused in the codebase.

-## Licensing
-While there's not really anything here that qualifies as software, the repo is licensed under [UNLICENSE][7] to help support the project and move it higher up the list of used licenses here on Github.

 [1]: https://github.com/nagato-senpai
 [2]: https://github.com/octodns/octodns